jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 #### Exit criteria

--   The Azure AD Premium SKU should be enabled on your subscription.
+-   The Azure AD Premium SKU should be enabled on your subscription

 ### Task 2: Create a new Contoso user